 - Front kick

-- Sidekick
+- Side kick

 - Roundhouse kick

-- Hook kick
+- Heel kick

 - Crescent kick

 - Axe kick

-- Jump kick
+- Jumping kicks

-- Foot Sweep
+- Foot sweeps

-- Spinning Kick

-Fighters are allowed to use the shin while kicking to the head and torso.
+- It's allowed to use the shin while kicking.

 Art.
 2.2.3 Sweeping, hand and foot techniques.

 Foot sweeps (ankle level only, from outside to inside and vice versa to unbalance the opponent and following up with hand/kicking techniques or to bring the unbalanced opponent to the canvas or to touch it with any part of body apart from feet).